OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:25

-> My soul clings to the dust;
+> My soul clings to the ground;
-> Revive me according to Your word.
+> Renew me according to Your word.

 ## Psalm 119:26

-> I have recounted my ways, and You have answered me;
+> I have recounted my ways, and You have responded to me;
 > Teach me Your statutes.

 ## Psalm 119:27